FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 The Microkernel is the central communication for the operating system.
 There is one Microkernel and several InternalServers and ExternalServers, each providing a set of specialized services (Figure 9.9).
 In addition to the servers, an Adapter is used between the Client and the Microkernel or an external server.
 The Microkernel controls the internal servers.

-Figure 9.9: Class diagram for MICROKERNEL OPERATING SYSTEM ARCHITECTURE pattern
+<Figures figure="9-9">Class diagram for MICROKERNEL OPERATING SYSTEM ARCHITECTURE pattern</Figures>

 ### DYNAMICS

 A client requests a service from an external server using the following sequence (Figure 9.10):

-Figure 9.10: Sequence diagram for an operating system call through the microkernel
+<Figures figure="9-10">Sequence diagram for an operating system call through the microkernel</Figures>

 1. The Adapter receives the request from the Client and asks the Microkernel for a communication link with the ExternalServer.
 2. The Microkernel checks for authorization to use the server, determines the physical address of the ExternalServer and returns it to the Adapter.